Learn, Grow, and Songlead for the Atlanta Jewish Community

 How much time will it take to be in this Fellowship?

-The fellowship will run from January to May.
+The fellowship will run for several months.
 Participants should plan on spending approximately 3-5 hours a month on this Fellowship including:

 - One hour with the full URJ cohort on a video call a few times a year

 - One hour per month with the Atlanta cohort

 - One to two hours preparing and completing the action assignment